 What does CryptoSafeGuard do?

 To protect your systems against ransomware attacks, it’s critical that you have reliable backups so you can restore data or recover your entire system to ensure business continuity.
 However, when ransomware attacks your systems, it can also infect your backups, leaving them unusable.
-CryptoSafeGuard protects your backups from ransomware using two important features: the CryptoSafeGuard Detector and the CryptoSafeGuard Protector.
+CryptoSafeGuard protects your backups from ransomware using two important features: the CryptoSafeGuard Detector and the CryptoSafeGuard Shield.

 CryptoSafeGuard Detector - prevents infected files from being backed up.